mne-tools/mne-bids-pipeline/docs/source/settings/preprocessing/autobads.md

 !!! warning
-    This functionality will soon be removed from the Study Template, and will be integrated into MNE-BIDS.
+    This functionality will soon be removed from the pipeline, and will be integrated into MNE-BIDS.

 "Bad", i.e. flat and overly noisy channels, can be automatically detected